daleao/sdv/Professions/README.md

 <font size="2">
 <details>

 By default, every 100 junk items collected nets 1 point of global friendship and a 1% tax deduction the following season.
-What a "tax deduction" means depends on whether companion mod Tributa Realia is installed; if so, a tax deduction works as you would expect, reducing your overall amount due.
+What a "tax deduction" means depends on whether companion mod [Serfdom](../Taxes) is installed; if so, a tax deduction works as you would expect, reducing your overall amount due.
 Otherwise, a tax deduction works as a % value increase to all items shipped in the bin.
 If you qualify for a deduction you will receive a formal mail from the Ferngill Revenue Service on the first of the season, informing you of your currrent deduction rights.

 For Oceanographer, the fish that can be caught are limited to those ordinarily caught with a crab pot.
 Your deep knowledge of currents and tidal patterns also allows your crab pots to catch entire schools of fish during days when the weather is rainy or stormy, or during the day of the full-moon (15th).
 All fish caught during these days receive a dramatic boost to quantity and a +1 boost to quality.
 On regular days, the chance to catch fish this way is 10%, and regular quantity and quality rules apply.
 </details>